WinterAxis/ESV-MD-Bible/The_Bible_esv/26_Ezekiel/Ezek_5.md

 when I send against you the deadly arrows of famine, arrows for destruction, which I will send to destroy you, and when I bring more and more famine upon you and break your supply of bread.

 ###### 17
 I will send famine and wild beasts against you, and they will rob you of your children.
 Pestilence and blood shall pass through you, and I will bring the sword upon you.
-I am the LORD; I have spoken." ## About ## Help ## Our Network ## Social ## Preferences By submitting your email address, you understand that you will receive email communications from Bible Gateway, a division of The Zondervan Corporation, 3900 Sparks Drive SE, Grand Rapids, MI 49546 USA, including commercial communications and messages from partners of Bible Gateway.
-You may unsubscribe from Bible Gateway&rsquo;s emails at any time.
-If you have any questions, please review our [Privacy Policy] or email us at [privacy@biblegateway.com]. ## Preferences
+I am the LORD; I have spoken."

 ***